HanseltimeIndustries/jest-cli-tester/README.md

 # CLI Script Tester

 CLI Script Tester exists for running Jest against script files that have been written to not have module.exports.
 This is not just a wrapper that calls spawn and has a limited ability to influence the script.
-This is a transformer that will make it so that you can run your script in the jest process with mocks and hooks that track how the process was supposed to exit.
+This is a combination of transformer and script wrapper that will make it so that you can run your script in the jest process with mocks and hooks that track how the process was supposed to exit.

 ## Simple Example